donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

     layout: default
     \---

-This part of the file is used by Jekyll, and it's where you can set any values to be used in the templates.
+This part of the file is used by Jekyll, and is called [frontmatter](http://jekyllrb.com/docs/variables/).
+It's where you can set any values to be used in the templates.
 In this case, it's defining the "layout" to be "default".
 This tells Jekyll to process the file using the `default.html` layout file.
 If you have other layout files, changing the name here will direct Jekyll to use that file.

 ## Creating a blog post